ivan-cx/ivan-cx.github.io/index.md

 <a name="handmade_hero"/>

 Modern computer game built in C from scratch (no libraries).
 Recorded on video, step-by-step.
 Over 600 episodes and counting.
-As aspiring game programmer, I find it fascinating.
+As an aspiring game programmer, I find it fascinating.
 <https://handmadehero.org>

 I recommend to check out other Casey's stuff, especially his upcoming C programming course.